lifespline/.github/profile/README.rst

 Intro
 -----

-Modestly a framework-as-a-service ``FaaS`` for developer experience ``DX``, Artek enables the software engineer to become the ultra version of itself enabling the development of brilliant software solutions - and of everything else.
+Modestly a framework-as-a-service ``FaaS`` for developer experience ``DX``, Artek enables the software engineer to become the ultra version of itself enabling the development of brilliant software solutions - and of anything else.

 History
 -------